ts387/bioemu/MODEL_CARD.md

 # BioEmu

 BioEmu is a large-scale deep learning model for efficient prediction of biomolecular equilibrium structure ensembles.
+The model is being released together with its companion BioEmu Benchmark (github.com/microsoft/bioemu-benchmarks).

 ## Model Details